WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Oxford Circus; Cavendish Square; Wigmore Street; Baker Street; 221B, Baker Street; Heaven

 Story: Holmes is picked up by a strange cabbie and taken to 221B, where he is met by Inspector (now Saint) Lestrade, and put on heavenly trial by a large gathering of old acquaintances.
-Permitted to enter heaven, he deduces the nature the deaths of Watson & his wife, and inquires into the colour-coding of haloes.
+Permitted to enter heaven, he deduces the nature of the deaths of Watson and his wife, and inquires into the colour-coding of haloes.
 Moved on to the Higher Court, he finds himself once more face to face with Moriarty.
 The Higher Court cannot reach a decision and he is passed on to a Higher Authority for final judgement.